Cockatoo: Culture

 The earliest European depiction of a cockatoo is in the falconry book De arte venandi cum avibus, written by Frederick II, Holy Roman Emperor.
 The next European depiction of a cockatoo, previously thought to be the earliest, is present in the 1496 painting by Andrea Mantegna titled Madonna della Vittoria.
 Later examples were painted by Hungarian artist Jakob Bogdani (1660–1724), who resided in Amsterdam from 1683 and then England, and appeared with numerous other birds in the bird pieces of the Dutch painter Melchior d'Hondecoeter (1636–1695).
 A cockatoo is the unlucky subject in An Experiment on a Bird in the Air Pump by English artist Joseph Wright of Derby, its fate unclear in the painting.
 Cockatoos were among the many Australian plants and animals which featured in decorative motifs in Federation architecture of the early 20th century.
 A visit to a Camden Town pet shop in 1958 inspired English painter William Roberts to paint The Cockatoos, in the collection of the Tate Gallery.
 American artist and sculptor Joseph Cornell was known for placing cutout paper cockatoos in his works.

 The government of the Australian Capital Territory adopted the gang-gang cockatoo as its official faunal emblem on 27 February 1997.
 The short-lived budget airline Impulse Airlines featured a sulphur-crested cockatoo on its corporate livery (and aeroplanes).
 The palm cockatoo, which has a unique beak and face colouration, is used as a symbol by the World Parrot Trust.

 Two 1970s police dramas featured protagonists with pet cockatoos.
 In the 1973 film Serpico, Al Pacino's character had a pet white cockatoo and the television show Baretta saw Robert Blake's character with Fred the Triton cockatoo.
 The popularity of the latter show saw a corresponding rise in popularity of cockatoos as pets in the late 1970s.
 Cockatoos have been used frequently in advertising; a cockatoo appeared in a 'cheeky' (and later toned-down) 2008 advertising campaign for Cockatoo Ridge Wineries.

+The song burung kakatua composed by R.C.
+Hardjosubroto is a popular children song in Indonesia.
+Orkes Irama was released the song in Mari Bersuka Ria dengan Irama Lenso album in 1965.